 There was no special requirement to review data.
 With the same credentials, you submitted data, you could check the performance score.

-It is to be noted that it is the best approach to check feedback as due to the pandemic situation going on, CMS enforced a policy to not penalized any physician, who could not submit data in the previous year.
+And it is the best approach to check feedback.
+Due to the pandemic, CMS enforced a policy to not penalize any physician, who could not submit data in the previous year.

 (If you submitted data through MIPS Qualified Registry, they can review feedback on your behalf.)